 - Doctor of Philosophy, Sociology with Emphasis in Black Studies, UC Santa Barbara, 2018

 - Bachelor of Arts, Sociology (with Honors), UC Santa Cruz, 2008

 - Transfer Student, Sociology, East Los Angeles College, 2005

-At San José State University, Gomez teaches courses in race, space, and creative and cultural expression, and directs and co-facilitates with undergraduate students the Culture Counts Readings Series.
+At San José State University, Dr. Gomez teaches courses in race, space, and creative and cultural expression, and directs and facilitates the Culture Counts Readings Series.